UT-HRI-DIY-Example-Apps/.github/profile/README.md

 # Welcome to the Example App organization!
-This GitHub organization is owned by the High School Research Initiative DIY Apps module.
-IT IS MEANT FOR TEACHER USE ONLY.
+This GitHub organization is owned by the High School Research Initiative DIY Apps module. **IT IS MEANT FOR TEACHER USE ONLY**.
 The DIY Apps module contains student guides which teach students how to create working apps.
 This repository contains all of those working apps and therefore are the “answer keys” to the student guides.
 Therefore, the repositories in this organization should NOT be shared with students and are meant for teachers to use for reference.

 Instructions for Teachers:
 - Press on the "Repository" tab (located at the top row of this organization page) to see all of the example app repositories